Hulda Crooks

-Hulda Hoehn Crooks (May 19, 1896 – November 23, 1997) was an American mountaineer.
+Hulda Hoehn Crooks (May 19, 1896 – November 23, 1997) was an American mountaineer, dietitian and vegetarianism activist.
 Affectionately known as "Grandma Whitney" she successfully scaled 14505 ft Mount Whitney 23 times between the ages of 65 and 91.
 She had climbed 97 other peaks during this period.

 In 1990, an Act of Congress renamed Day Needle, one of the peaks in the Whitney area, to Crooks Peak in her honor.

+Biography

 Hulda Hoehn was born in Saskatchewan, Canada, one of 18 children of a farming couple.
 She left the farm just before she turned eighteen and enrolled at Pacific Union College north of San Francisco and later at Loma Linda University.
-There she met and married Dr Crooks.
-She took up climbing in 1950, after the death of her husband as he had encouraged her to start after she suffered a bout of pneumonia.
+There she met and married Dr Samuel Crooks.
+She took up climbing in 1950, after the death of her husband, who had encouraged her to start after she suffered a bout of pneumonia.

 On July 24, 1987, at the age of 91, she became the oldest woman to complete the ascent of Mount Fuji in Japan.
+Crooks was sponsored by Dentsu and a photograph was taken of her at the top of the mountain.

 She hiked the entire 212 mile John Muir Trail in the high Sierras, completing the hike in segments over five years.

-Hulda Crooks was a long-time resident of Loma Linda, California and a Seventh-day Adventist.
+Hulda Crooks was a long-time resident of Loma Linda, California, and a Seventh-day Adventist.
 She often spent time with children in the community, encouraging them to appreciate nature and stay active.
 In 1991 Loma Linda dedicated a park at the base of the south hills as Hulda Crooks Park.